\'Etale degree map and 0-cycles: Birational invariance

 The group $\CH^2(X)$ is a birational invariant for surfaces and the unramified cohomology groups $H^3_{\text{nr}}(X,\Q/\Z(2))$ is birational invariant for any dimension, this is a consequence of the Gersten's conjecture, see \cite[Th\'eor\`eme 2.8]{CTV}, therefore $\CH^2_L(X)$ is a birational invariant. \end{proof}

-If we go to higher dimension the argument using the comparison map fails.
-To illustrate that consider the following: Let $X$ be a smooth projective variety of dimension three over a field $k$.
-There is a long exact sequence
+If we go to a higher dimension, the argument with the comparison map fails.
+To illustrate this, consider the following: Let $X$ be a smooth projective variety of dimension three over a field $k$.
+Since we have a quasi-isomorphism of complexes of Zariski sheaves over $\Z_X(3)_{\text{Zar}} \xrightarrow{\simeq} \tau_{\leq 4}R\pi_*\Z_X(3)_\et$ In particular, as stated in \cite[Theorem 6.6]{voez2}, one obtains the following exact triangle